-Thyroglobulin antibodies are specific for thyroglobulin, a matrix protein involved in the production of thyroid hormone.
+Thyroglobulin antibodies are specific for thyroglobulin, a matrix protein involved in thyroid hormone production.

-They are found in 70% of Hashimoto’s thyroiditis, 60% of idiopathic hypothyroidism, 30% of Graves’ disease, a small proportion of thyroid carcinoma and in 3% of normal individuals.
+They are found in 70% of Hashimoto’s thyroiditis, 60% of idiopathic hypothyroidism, 30% of Graves’ disease, a small proportion of thyroid carcinoma, and 3% of normal individuals.